 - 1. Classrooms cannot contain more than 15 students at one time, without Superintendent approval. - 2.
 Buses cannot carry more than a maximum of 24 students at a time unless they are from the same cohort or family. - 3.
 Parents/guardians may choose to keep their child at home for safety reasons distance learning must be in place for those students.
-CDSBEO has created a Virtual Learning Elementary School for students in grades JK 8.
-Students who have missed the opt in/opt out dates identified in #4 below, will be required to remain in the face-to-face model participating asynchronously until the next designated opt in/opt out date.
+A blended learning approach is the recommended model for teachers to support all students (both in class and at home).

-- 4. Parents/guardians who choose to keep their child in remote distance learning only may opt back in for face-to-face instruction at key reporting dates (November 9th and February 8th).
-Parents/guardians who choose to keep their child in face-to-face instruction only may opt into distance learning on those same key dates (November 9th and February 8th). - Teachers in the CDSBEO Virtual Learning Elementary School will use the Microsoft Teams platform to deliver all curriculum expectations synchronously and asynchronously, within all subjects, with the exception of French (due to a shortage of qualified FSL teachers) as per PPM 164. - 6.
+- 4. Parents/guardians who choose to keep their child in remote distance learning only may opt back in for face-to-face instruction at key reporting dates (November 9th and February 8th). - 5.
 STEO will provide each school with a list, based on school bus routes, that will guide and help determine cohorts per grade.
 Cohorts will be created based on alphabetical order to ensure families are kept together.
-This will ensure that families attend on the same day. - 7.
+This will ensure that families attend on the same day. - 6.
 The school should be divided into two cohorts Cohort A and Cohort B.